A haven of hope.

-Anna works for Beginning of Life, FSCI’s partner organisation in Moldova.
-Anna specialises in working with young children and vulnerable families.
+Anna works for Beginning of Life, FSCI’s partner organisation in Moldova, and specialises in working with young children and vulnerable families.
 When the war in Ukraine began driving people across the border, she and her colleagues were faced with a humanitarian emergency.
-Here, she tells us about Beginning of Life’s response, and shares her perspective on the events of the last few months.
+Here, Anna tells us about Beginning of Life’s response, and shares her perspective on the events of the last few months.

 Anna, please tell us what the Beginning of Life team did in response to the realisation that Ukrainians were arriving in Moldova in large numbers and needing help.

 It was challenging to decide what we must do; this was the first time we were facing war.
 On the second day of the war the Beginning of Life team got together to try and decide what to do.
 After some discussion we decided to start a hotline.
 We didn’t advertise, but information about the hotline got around quickly – people found out about us from each other, or in social media.
 In the early days the state was not very responsive, so there were endless calls from families that needed housing or practical help in meeting basic needs, and we were mobilising all of our connections and contacts.
 There were so many calls – in just one day we helped to settle around 150 people.

 What issues and needs were the calls about?

 At first people needed a place to rest for a night or two, before going on to Europe.
 Then, after two weeks, there were people who, perhaps for financial and psychological reasons, were not ready to go anywhere and had decided to stay in Moldova, so they were looking for a housing solution.
 You know, people continued to believe that it would soon be over, and they would be able to safely return home soon.
 But time passed and people began to run out of resources.
 The need for food, medicine and toiletries was growing all the time.